 Writing this roundup of Victoria 2 mods is like stepping back in time.
 It’s off to ye olde ModDB (along with a jaunt or two to the Paradox Forums) for all your Victoria II modding needs.
 Steam Workshop has spoiled us with its handy library and easy integration, but there’s no such luck here despite the game being available on Steam.

-Despite the meme amongst Paradox’s fans that every soon-to-be-announced Paradox game is Victoria III, the fact remains that Victoria II has never had the broad following that its younger siblings maintain.
+Even though the next grand strategy game from Paradox has been confirmed that as Victoria 3, the fact remains that Victoria II never had the broad following that its younger siblings enjoy.
 For all the dedication of some, we are dealing with a game that’s over ten years old.
 A large number of worthy mods are untraceable due to any number of broken links and forgotten websites.

 The best Victoria 2 Mods

 - Cold War Enhancement (Total Conversion)

 - New Era (Total Conversion)

 Please note that the larger collections and overhauls continue to receive updates semi-regularly.
 Unfortunately, a large number of the smaller utility and graphics mods are simply lost to time.
 Make sure you read right to the bottom of the article, where we have some top troubleshooting tips for anyone struggling to get their mods working.